khaledansary/MapURLs/README.md

 The function takes the list of expanded urls and sort the list by the length of expanded URL if exist more than one expanded URLs under a short URL

-then take the longest lenth of expanded URL as a standard URL
+then take the longest length of expanded URL as a standard URL

 So, the standard_url_map contains the all unique short url mapping with unique expanded url